torvalds/linux/Documentation/admin-guide/reporting-issues.rst

     they are Open Source): they sometimes cause errors in unrelated kernel areas and thus might be causing the issue you face.
-You therefore have to prevent those modules from loading when you want to report an issue to the Linux kernel developers.
+You therefore have to prevent those modules from loading when you want to report an issue to the GNU/Linux kernel developers.
 Most of the time the easiest way to do that is: temporarily uninstall such software including any modules they might have installed.
 Afterwards reboot.

- 3. The kernel also taints itself when it's loading a module that resides in the staging tree of the Linux kernel source.
-That's a special area for code (mostly drivers) that does not yet fulfill the normal Linux kernel quality standards.
+ 3. The kernel also taints itself when it's loading a module that resides in the staging tree of the GNU/Linux kernel source.
+That's a special area for code (mostly drivers) that does not yet fulfill the normal GNU/Linux kernel quality standards.
 When you report an issue with such a module it's obviously okay if the kernel is tainted; just make sure the module in question is the only reason for the taint.
 If the issue happens in an